programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Calculating z-scores

-Next, we transform the observed feature frequencies in the five candidates' subcorpora into z-scores describing how far away from the "corpus norm" these observations are.
-Nothing fancy here: we merely apply the definition of the z-score to each feature and store the results into yet another 2D array.
+Next, we transform the observed feature frequencies in the five candidates' subcorpora into `z-scores` describing how far away from the "corpus norm" these observations are.
+Nothing fancy here: we merely apply the definition of the `z-score` to each feature and store the results into yet another two-dimensional array.

 ```python
 feature_zscores = {}